luketokheim/skye/README.md

 ## Package manager

 This project uses the [Conan](https://conan.io/) C++ package manager for Continuous Integration (CI) and to build Docker images.

 ## Build

-Create a build folder and install dependencies with the package manager.
+The library is header only.
+To build examples and tests, create a build folder and install dependencies with the package manager.

 ```console
 conan install . --build=missing